Creating Custom JavaScript Visualizations in Data Studio

 dscc.subscribeToData(drawViz, { transform: dscc.objectTransform });

-Step 3: Combine all JavaScript required into a single file by copying the contents of the visualization helper library (dscc.min.js
+Step 3: Combine all JavaScript required into a single file by copying the contents of the visualization helper library (dscc.min.js) and your myVizSource.js file into a new file named myViz.js.

 Or else Run the following codes: